Renan Mota

-Renan Carvalho Mota (born 1 October 1991), is a Brazilian footballer who plays as an attacking midfielder for Vila Nova.
+Renan Carvalho Mota (born 1 October 1991), is a Brazilian footballer who plays as an attacking midfielder.

 Club career

 Born in Marabá, Pará, Renan Mota graduated from Santos' youth setup.
 On 8 February 2011 he was loaned to União São João, making his senior debuts for the side.

 After a short loan stint at Sport Barueri, Renan Mota made his Série A debut for Peixe on 29 June 2011, coming on as a late substitute for Rychely in a 1–2 away loss against Figueirense.
 He was subsequently loaned to Democrata-GV, Ituano and Araxá, failing to settle with any of them.

 In August 2013 Renan Mota joined Monte Azul permanently.
 On 29 April of the following year he moved to Guarani, in a temporary deal until December.

 On 24 November 2014 Renan Mota signed for São Bento, newly promoted to Campeonato Paulista.